-The Tucher Mansion (Tucherschloss) was completed in 1544 and served as summer residence for the Tucher family, a patrician family in Nuremberg.
-The museum inside shows how such a patrician family lived in those times.
-I was especially impressed by the furniture displayed in the rooms of the mansion.
+The Tucher Mansion (Tucherschloss) dates back to 1544.
+It served as a summer residence for the Tucher, a patrician family in Nuremberg.
+The museum inside shows how such a family lived in those times.

 This sculpture represents a female hare.
-It is located on Tiergärtnertorplatz within sight of the Albrecht Dürer House.
+It stands on Tiergärtnertorplatz within sight of the Albrecht Dürer House.
 The artwork was created in 1984 by Jürgen Goertz.
-No doubt he plays with his work on the Young Hare, which was painted in 1502 by Albrecht Dürer.
+In this work, the artist alludes to the painting of the Young Hare by Albrecht Dürer.
 [German]

 During the Christkindlesmarkt, the traditional christmas market of Nuremberg, one have the chance to ride on a 1939 reproduction of a nine-seater Berlin with two coupés from 1874.
 The stagecoach is supplied by the Museum for Communication which is also worth a visit.

 The youth hostel in Nuremberg (Nürnberg) is located in a part of the Imperial Castle complex high over the city.
 Though the rooms are pretty modern, there are also several atmospheric parts.
 Interesting detail: You can find huge QR codes all over the hostel telling you interesting details about the city of Nuremberg.